LIGHTHOUSE DAILY DEVOTION

-We see initially that the Shepherd hears us: "Give ear, O Shepherd."
+We see initially that the Shepherd hears us: “Give ear, O Shepherd.”
 The Shepherd is always aware of the sheep and alert to their cries.
+We can know that God hears us when we cry out to Him.
 We can pray knowing that our Shepherd cares for His sheep and is available to meet their needs.
 According to the Bible, He will never slumber nor sleep.
-Not only does He hear us, He also leads us: "thou that leadest Joseph like a flock."
+Not only does He hear us, He also leads us: “thou that leadest Joseph like a flock.”
 Our Shepherd leads His sheep.
 We need His careful and loving guidance in our lives.
 We can ask Him to lead, with confidence that as a Shepherd, He will direct us.
-Too often we may try to direct our own lives or ask Him to bless and prosper our plans, but this is not God's way.
+Too often we may try to direct our own lives or ask Him to bless and prosper our plans, but this is not God’s way.
 The sheep never lead the shepherd.
 Our Shepherd knows what lies ahead, and He knows what is best for us.

 Next, we see that the Shepherd is always present with the flock.
 The psalmist says, “thou that dwellest between the cherubims, shine forth.”
 God promised to be present with His people.
 He manifested His presence in the tabernacle over the mercy seat, between the two golden cherubims.
 “Shine forth” is a request that He might manifest Himself in the life and affairs of the psalmist.